jorgego11/ibp-installation/azure/README.md

     // run the install as described under the scripts folder ./install-ibp.sh AKS <config file>

-Azure networking configuration:
+## Azure networking configuration - How to create an ingress controller

 * The networking configuration requires a public custom DNS domain which will be used by the install script "configuration file".

-* We will create an ingress controller using the link below as guidance:
+* Take a look a this link and follow the next step:

   https://github.com/kubernetes/ingress-nginx/blob/nginx-0.30.0/docs/deploy/index.md#prerequisite-generic-deployment-command